inbarengel/hafifa-2026/anible-hafifa.md

 2. Add a node exporter (prometheus) that collects data and sends it to the prometheus + grafana Lev created.
 Check that you can see all the important metrics (including gitlab's metrics, like available repositories etc.)

-3. Create another "tasks" file that upgrades the gitlab instance you've created.
+3. Now, upgrade the instance you've created using ansible.